Linaro/website/_woa/perl.md

         source: woa/members.html
 ---

-[CMake](https://cmake.org/) is a widely used open-source, cross-platform family of tools designed to build, test, and package software.
+[Perl](https://Perl.org/) is a general-purpose programming language originally developed for text manipulation and now used for a wide range of tasks including system administration, web development, network programming, GUI development, and more.

-CMake support for WoA is still in progress.
+Perl support for Windows on Arm is available from v5.36.0

 Please see enablement notes for details.